walles/headsetharry/README.md

 configured in the settings.
 * Default the configured-languages list to the system language
 * Support speaking over Bluetooth SCO if available and supported.
+* Caps the language names in the settings, or at least the first one